cran/pander/README.md

   * `cache.time`: number of seconds to limit caching based on `proc.time`.
 If set to `0`, all R commands, if set to `Inf`, none is cached (despite the `cache` parameter).
   * `cache.copy.images`: copy images to new file names if an image is returned from the *disk* cache?
 If set to `FALSE` (default), the cached path would be returned.
   * `classes`: a vector or list of classes which should be returned.
 If set to `NULL` (by default) all R objects will be returned.
   * `hooks`: list of hooks to be run for given classes in the form of `list(class = fn)`.
 If you would also specify some parameters of the function, a list should be provided in the form of `list(fn, param1, param2=NULL)` etc. So the hooks would become `list(class1=list(fn, param1, param2=NULL), ...)`.
 See example of [`evals`](#evals) for more details.
 A default hook can be specified too by setting the class to `'default'`.
 This can be handy if you do not want to define separate methods/functions to each possible class, but automatically apply the default hook to all classes not mentioned in the list.
-You may also specify only one element in the list like: `hooks=list('default' = pander.return)`.
+You may also specify only one element in the list like: `hooks=list('default' = pander_return)`.
 Please note, that nor error/warning messages, nor stdout is captured (so: updated) while running hooks!
   * `length`: any R object exceeding the specified length will not be returned.
 The default value (`Inf`) does not filter out any R objects.
   * `output`: a character vector of required returned values.
 This might be useful if you are only interested in the `result`, and do not want to save/see e.g. `messages` or `print`ed `output`.
 See examples of [`evals`](#evals).
   * `graph.unify`: should `evals` try to unify the style of (`base`, `lattice` and `ggplot2`) plots?
 If set to `TRUE`, some `panderOptions()` would apply.
 By default this is disabled not to freak out useRs :)